nyc-crh/site/content/topics/who-governs-schools/community-control/_index.md

 This conflict over teacher hiring led to a city-wide teachers strike that extended over several weeks in the fall of 1968.
 The strike made it clear that the UFT at the time - if not all of the individual teachers it represented - stood against Black and Latinx community self-determination in education.[^3]

 Alongside the controversy, educators, students and others worked to make self-determination a reality in the schools of the community control districts.
 There were unique challenges and opportunities in each district.
 Although the community control period was short-lived, it offered examples of what Black, Latinx, and Asian American New Yorkers of the time hoped for their schools.
-Unfortunately, existing historical research doesn’t provide an answer to the important question of how disabled students experienced schools in the community control districts.
+Unfortunately, existing historical research doesn’t provide an answer to the important question of how Disabled students experienced schools in the community control districts.

 [^1]:  Jonna Perrillo, *Uncivil Rights: Teachers, Unions, and Race in the Battle for School Equity* (Chicago: University of Chicago Press, 2012), Christopher Hayes, *The Harlem Uprising: Segregation and Inequality in Postwar New York City* (New York: Columbia University Press, 2021), Ansley T. Erickson and Ernest Morrell, eds., *Educating Harlem: A Century of Schooling and Resistance in a Black Community* (New York: Columbia University Press, 2019), Matthew Delmont, *Why Busing Failed: Race, Media, and the National Resistance to School Desegregation* (Oakland: University of California Press, 2016), Max Freedmen and Mark Winston Griffith, *School Colors*, 2019, produced by Brooklyn Deep,[https://www.schoolcolorspodcast.com/](https://www.schoolcolorspodcast.com/).